cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.9.0 =
+* Added Review block.
+* Video Embed block: Added option "Stick to bottom on scroll".
+* Post Type block: Themes may now opt in to user-selectable image sizes for specific post types.
+* Added Background zoom support for the Banner & Container blocks.
+* Added Background zoom option to BackgroundControl.
+* Added plugin option to modify editor width globally.
+* Added plugin option to modify inserter & appender button colors globally.
+* Front-end styles are now minified.
+* Added link to the GutenBee settings on the plugin listing page.
+* Renamed gutenbee_admin_styles() to gutenbee_admin_assets()
+* gutenbee_get_template_part()'s 4th parameter renamed to $args, in order for template parts to be compatible with any other standard template parts, since the $args parameter was added in get_template_part().
+* Fixed initial appender size on Banner block.
+* Fixed initial minimum height of Banner block.

 = 2.8.1 =
 * Fixed an issue with inner block wrappers caused by changes made in Gutenberg v9.2 / WordPress 5.6